askarovamari/Project-4---Team-7/README.md

 ## Overview

 With ETL we shaped the original dataset and kept only 30 columns needed for the model, omitting player name and ID, as they are not relevant for prediction.
-The output of ETL is presented in the Pandas DataFrame and being saved into the SQLite database.
+The output of ETL is presented in the Pandas DataFrame and being saved into the SQLite database & new Baseball_stats_cleaned.csv.

 ## Dependencies